Ambrosys/os-matcher/docs/content/Matching/Algorithms/3-BacktrackRouter.rst

 Basically, it does so by successively routing from one sampling point to the next with its underlying :ref:`candidate_router`.

-But if it at any point is not able to find a valid navigation route, it is able to go back to previous sampling points in history (up to the configured maximum) and re-route from other candidates.
+But if it at any point is not able to find a valid navigation route, it is able to go back to previous sampling points in history (up to the configured maximum, :ref:`maxCandidateBacktrackingDistance <router_filter_configuration>`) and re-route from other candidates.
 That means it tries out other routes that were not considered optimal in the first place.

-It may happen that, even with this backtracking, the router is not able to route further a specific sampling point.
-It then returns the farthest route found so far.
+If it is able to route farther, the backtracking is considered successfull and it continues as usual.
+It then may start a new backtracking session, if necessary.

+When backtracking is not successfull, the router returns the route before the last backtracking session has begun.

 Example
 =======